BrianSipple/starter-styles/README.md

 # Starter Styles

-Framework-killing starter content for an application's styles directory.
+Framework-killing starter rules for an application's styles directory.
+Based on the philosophy of functional CSS (i.e: single-responsibility class composition).

 Build it out as needed.

-Use Post-CSS processing.
+Use PostCSS for processing.

-Win.
+Win 😎.